Evgeny-Kravchenko/interview-questions/README.md

     Post logging-in successfully, different users have a different level of access.
 While some may access everything, access for others might be restricted to only some resources.
 The level of access is authorization.

+8. <a id="ang-8">Can you explain the concept of scope hierarchy in Angular?</a>

+    Angular organizes the $scope objects into a hierarchy that is typically used by views.
+This is known as the scope hierarchy in Angular.
+It has a root scope that can further contain one or several scopes called child scopes.

+    In a scope hierarchy, each view has its own $scope.
+Hence, the variables set by a view’s view controller will remain hidden to other view controllers.

+9. <a id="ang-9">How to generate a class in Angular 7 using CLI?</a>

+        ng generate class Dummy [options]

+    This will generate a class named Dummy.

+10. <a id="ang-10">Could you explain the concept of templates in Angular?</a>

+    Written with HTML, templates in Angular contains Angular-specific attributes and elements.
+Combined with information coming from the controller and model, templates are then further rendered to cater the user with the dynamic view.

+11. <a id="ang-11">What are directives in Angular?</a>

+    Directives are one of the core features of Angular.
+They allow an Angular developer to write new, application-specific HTML syntax.
+In actual, directives are functions that are executed by the Angular compiler when the same finds them in the DOM.
+Directives are of three types:

+    * ```Attribute Directives```
+    * ```Component Directives```
+    * ```Structural Directives```

+12. <a id="ang-12">What are the building blocks of Angular?</a>

+    There are essentially 9 building blocks of an Angular application.
+These are:

+    * ```Components```

+    A component controls one or more views.
+Each view is some specific section of the screen.
+Every Angular application has at least one component, known as the root component.
+It is bootstrapped inside the main module, known as the root module.
+A component contains application logic defined inside a class.
+This class is responsible for interacting with the view via an API of properties and methods.

+    * ```Data Binding```

+    The mechanism by which parts of a template coordinates with parts of a component is known as data binding.
+In order to let Angular know how to connect both sides (template and its component), the binding markup is added to the template HTML.

+    * ```Dependency Injection (DI)```

+    Angular makes use of DI to provide required dependencies to new components.
+Typically, dependencies required by a component are services.
+A component’s constructor parameters tell Angular about the services that a component requires.
+So, a dependency injection offers a way to supply fully-formed dependencies required by a new instance of a class.

+    * ```Directives ```

+    The templates used by Angular are dynamic in nature.
+Directives are responsible for instructing Angular about how to transform the DOM when rendering a template.
+Actually, components are directives with a template.
+Other types of directives are attribute and structural directives.

+    * ```Meta-data```

+    In order to let Angular know how to process a class, metadata is attached to the class.
+For doing so decorators are used.

+    * ```Modules```

+    Also known as NgModules, a module is an organized block of code with a specific set of capabilities.
+It has a specific application domain or a workflow.
+Like components, any Angular application has at least one module.
+This is known as the root module.
+Typically, an Angular application has several modules.

+    * ```Routing ```

+    An Angular router is responsible for interpreting a browser URL as an instruction to navigate to a client-generated view.
+The router is bound to links on a page to tell Angular to navigate the application view when a user clicks on it.

+    * ```Services ```

+    A very broad category, a service can be anything ranging from a value and function to a feature that is required by an Angular app.
+Technically, a service is a class with a well-defined purpose.

+    * ```Template ```

+    Each component’s view is associated with its companion template.
+A template in Angular is a form of HTML tags that lets Angular know that how it is meant to render the component.

+13. <a id="ang-13">Could you explain the difference between Angular expressions and JavaScript expressions?</a>

+    * Angular expressions support filters while JavaScript expressions do not
+    * It is possible to write Angular expressions inside the HTML tags.
+JavaScript expressions, contrarily, can’t be written inside the HTML tags
+    * While JavaScript expressions support conditionals, exceptions, and loops, Angular expressions don’t

+14. <a id="ang-14">What is Angular Material?</a>

+    It is a UI component library.
+Angular Material helps in creating attractive, consistent, and fully functional web pages as well as web applications.
+It does so while following modern web design principles, including browser portability and graceful degradation.

+15. <a id="ang-15">What is AOT (Ahead-Of-Time) Compilation?</a>

+    Each Angular app gets compiled internally.
+The Angular compiler takes in the JS code, compiles it and then produces some JS code.
+This happens only once per occasion per user.
+It is known as AOT (Ahead-Of-Time) compilation.

+16. <a id="ang-16"></a>